prevention-icon

 Pheromone traps

-A useful method to prevente as well as monitor outbreaks, we use sticky adhesive glue traps infused with pheromones to lure and immobilise male insects.
+As a valuable method to prevent and monitor outbreaks, we use sticky adhesive glue traps infused with pheromones to lure and immobilise male insects.
 This prevents them from mating with females and stops the breeding process.

 Follow up treatment

-While many insecticides are effective against adult stored pests and their larvae, they can be less successful against eggs that are yet to hatch.
-This means that a fresh new outbreak may occur once the eggs have hatched weeks after your initial treatment.
-To avoid a new infestation, we recommend a follow up treatment according to the invading pest insect’s life cycle.
+While many insecticides are effective against adult stored pests and their larvae, they can be less successful against eggs yet to hatch.
+A fresh new outbreak may occur once the eggs have hatched weeks after your initial treatment.
+To avoid a new infestation, we recommend a follow-up treatment according to the invading pest insect’s life cycle.

-This makes it harder to prevente an outbreak and means that you will usually need additional treatments to safeguard your home, usually weeks later.
+This makes it harder to prevent an outbreak and means that usually weeks later, you will need additional treatments to safeguard your home.

 Emergency call outs

-Even though stored pests themselves are very small, an outbreak can sometimes appear to escalate very quickly, leaving your pantry and food overrun with crawling and flying insects in a short period of time.
+Even though stored pests are tiny, an outbreak can sometimes escalate very quickly, leaving your pantry and food overrun with crawling and flying insects in a short period.

-That’s why at Allstate, we offer a 24/7 urgent call out service to offer solutions and advice when you need it the most.
+That’s why Allstate offers a 24/7 urgent callout service for solutions and advice when needed.

 Manage stored product pests once and for all